dotnet/dotNext/docs/features/cluster/wal.md

 	* Apply other log entries
 	* Build a new snapshot and rewrite the current snapshot with a new one
 * [Inline builder](xref:DotNext.Net.Cluster.Consensus.Raft.MemoryBasedStateMachine.InlineSnapshotBuilder) allows to apply the change to the existing snapshot on-the-fly.
 In means that there is no temporary representation of the snapshot during build process.

+> [!NOTE]
+> _Incremental_ snapshot builder and _Incremental_ log compaction are different things.
+You can choose any type of snapshot builder for _Incremental_ log compaction.
+However, the lifetime for the snapshot for _Incremental_ compaction differs from other compaction modes: it is created once per lifetime of Write-Ahead Log.

 _Incremental_ approach is much simplier for programming.
 However, it is suitable for relatively simple WALs where the data in the log is of kilobytes or megabytes in size, because a whole snapshot must be interpreted at the start of build process.